Frequently Asked Questions

 What is the WRAP process?

-The Program Administrators at Vermont Gas Systems (for VGS customers), Burlington Electric Department (for BED customers), or Efficiency Vermont (all other customers) will work with prospective customers on completing an energy audit to identify potential weatherization measures and estimate potential energy savings.
+The WRAP process begins by contact a Program Administrator at: Vermont Gas Systems (for VGS customers), Burlington Electric Department (for BED customers), or Efficiency Vermont (all other customers).
+They work directly with prospective customers on completing an energy audit to identify potential weatherization measures and estimate potential energy savings.
 If your project meets screening criteria and you decide to move forward, they will work with you to complete an application and connect you with an approved contractor.

-After the project is completed, the WRAP charge will be added as a separate line item on the utility bill by your utility provider.
-(This is the gas bill for VGS customers or the electric bill for non-VGS customers).
+Once your project is completed, the WRAP charge will be added as a separate line item on the utility bill by your utility provider (this is the gas bill for VGS customers or the electric bill for non-VGS customers)

 Who is eligible for WRAP?

-Vermont homeowners and renters are eligible (see section on renters below).
+Vermont homeowners and renters are eligible to apply (see section on renters below).

 The majority of program funding is intended to help households whose annual income is no more than 120% of area median income.
-If your household income is higher than that amount, you are still permitted to apply for WRAP (subject to funding availability), but you may be eligible for fewer grant incentives.
+If your household income is higher than that amount, you may still apply for WRAP, but you may be eligible for fewer grant incentives.

-If you earn less than 80% of area median income, then you are likely eligible for the state Weatherization Assistance Program (WAP), which offers free weatherization services, including for renters.
+If you earn less than 80% of area median income, you are likely eligible for the state Weatherization Assistance Program (WAP).
+WAP offers free weatherization services, including for renters.
 While you are still permitted to use WRAP to pay for a project, we encourage you to look into WAP first.

 Even if your household or your project isn't a good fit for WRAP, we encourage anyone interested in weatherization to contact Burlington Electric Department, Vermont Gas Systems, or Efficiency Vermont.
-They may be able to connect you with other incentives or financing to help you pay for your project.
+They may be able to connect you with other incentives or financing to help you pay for home weatherization.

 What kinds of properties are eligible?